bmstu-iu9/refal-5-lambda/docs/2-intro.en.md

 ### Simple program compilation

-Open your favorite text editor and write the following text in it:
+Open your favourite text editor and write the following text in it:

     $ENTRY Go {
       = <Prout 'Hello, World!'>;
     }

-and save it with name `hello.ref`.
+and save it with the name `hello.ref`.
 After that open command line in the folder with this file and write the following command:

     srefc hello.ref